Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

+name: text editors

+# Text editors

+---
-template: assumptions
+template: text editors

-## Understanding of plain text
+## Understanding plain text

 Plain text is a term frequently used to mean one data on a computer that is represented as codes in the ASCII encoding system or the Unicode encoding system, a successor to ASCII.